Tablo launches its next-gen DVR for cord cutters, the more compact Tablo DUAL

 Instead of plugging the antenna into the TV directly, you plug it into the Tablo.
 The DVR itself is network-connected – it’s plugged into your router via Ethernet, or connected via Wi-Fi to your home network.
 This is how it’s able to stream TV to any device across the network, including PCs, tablets, and phones, in addition to the TV.

-However, unlike streaming media players – like the Roku, Fire TV or Apple TV, for example – Tablo doesn’t offer a remote control, nor does it connect with your TV via an HDMI.
+However, unlike streaming media players – like the Roku, Fire TV or Apple TV, for example – Tablo doesn’t offer a remote control, nor does it connect with your TV via HDMI.

 Instead, the Tablo streams both live TV and recordings to devices on the network via the Tablo apps.